Explore UAB

 The UAB Critical Care Medicine Training Program is a unique blend of excellent clinical training and novel clinical-and-laboratory-based research opportunities in a collaborative environment. .
 Our goal is to provide flexibility in our training program so that fellows can be successful in a wide variety of career and practice models upon graduation.
 We aim to train fellows across the career spectrum including community practice, medical education, hospital administration and clinical and translational research.

 We accomplish this through early and multifaceted mentorship, tailoring of research and elective time to fellows’ individual career goals, and significant support and resources for networking and developing clinical and research expertise.
-We welcome fellows from diverse training backgrounds, including emergency medicine, internal medicine, internal medicine/pediatrics and those with prior subspecialty training.
+We welcome fellows from different training backgrounds, including emergency medicine, internal medicine, internal medicine/pediatrics and those with prior subspecialty training.

 We accept applications through the Electronic Residency Application Service.